The Best Pet Spiders to Keep at Home

 Ideal Habitat Setup

-• Keep the temperature between 75°F to 80°F (24°C to 27°C).
+• Aim for a temperature between 75°F and 80°F (24°C and 27°C).

 Creating a home that feels like their natural habitat helps your pet stay happy and healthy.